etclabscore/core-geth/docs/core/core-geth-openrpc.md

   [...]
 ```

-It's not that fancy, but was a good exercise in working with the API definition document, and saves me a few quote-laden `curl`s.
+It's not very fancy, but was a good exercise in working with the API definition document, and saves me a few quote-laden `curl`s.
 It has auto-complete and parameter validation, both of which I get essentially for free via, again, the Open-RPC API definition.

 ---